mysql/mysql-utilities/doc/man/mysqldiskusage.rst

 NOTES
 -----

-The login user must have the appropriate permissions to create new objects, read the old database, access (read) the mysql database, and grant privileges.
+The login user must have the appropriate permissions to read any objects accessed during the operation.

 Depending on the options used, the user may also require file system read access to the data directory and InnoDB home directory.
 If the